astorm/pestle/docs/pestle-generate.md

         output("Hello Sailor");
     }

-The `@command your-command-name` doc block is signifigant -- it determines the name of your command.
+The `@command your-command-name` doc block is significant -- it determines the name of your command.
 Without it, you won't be able to run your program

     $ pestle.phar your-command-name

 The idealized workflow in a pestle program is to just start writing functions, classes, and whatever else your program needs in this single namespace.
-For example, if you wanted to move the _Hello X_ message into a separate function, try modifying your program like this.
+For example, let's move the _Hello X_ message into a separate function.
+Modify your your program so it looks like this.

-    /* ... */
+    /* ... the rest of your program, don't edit this ... */

     function getHelloMessage() {
         return "Hello Pestle";